RafaelyRezende/Born2BeRocky/README.md

 ### PHP

-Personal Home Page (Hypertext Preprocessor) is a server-side scripting language.
+Personal Home Page (Hypertext Preprocessor) is primarily a server-side scripting language.
+As a C-based programming language, it is high performance, integrates with the most common web servers and has an extensive library of built-in functions and extensions that facilitates web development.
+The PHP programming language is the backbone of Content Management Systems (CMS) such as WordPress, Joomla, Drupal.
+It also has a high performance when dealing with dynamic websites that heavily rely on database connection, user interaction and dynamic content display.

+The setup of the PHP and the fastCGI module is requisite for the integration with MariaDB and WordPress.

+### WordPress

+A Content Management System where the user can edit, administer and manage a webpage in a graphical interface.

+## Full Stack Setup